East Dayton Street Historic District

 The East Dayton Street Historic District is a historic district located in Madison, Wisconsin, United States, that is listed on the National Register of Historic Places (NRHP).
-The district includes three neighboring buildings at 647 E. Dayton Street, 649-53 E. Dayton Street, and 114 N. Blount Street.
+The district includes three neighboring buildings at 647 East Dayton Street, 649–653 East Dayton Street, and 114 North Blount Street.
 The buildings are the last remnant of Madison's first Black neighborhood, which developed around East Dayton Street in the early twentieth century.